Is Iceland’s Blue Lagoon a complete tourist trap or totally worth it? Find out in this honest Blue Lagoon review.

 Where is the Blue Lagoon?

-Online reviews suggest that the Blue Lagoon can suffer from overcrowding.
+Other online reviews suggest that The Blue Lagoon can suffer from overcrowding.
 However, this did not reflect my experience and my entry was timed for 2 pm.
 If you are concerned about overcrowding, time your visit for early in the day or near closing time.

 How much does it cost to visit the Blue Lagoon?

 If you don’t have your own set of wheels, you will also need to factor in the cost of your transfer from Reykjavik.
-This cost me 40 Euro for the return transfer, bringing the cost of this day trip to the Blue Lagoon to 128 Euro.
+This costs a minimum of ISK 7,000 for the return transfer from your accommodation or Keflavik Airport.

 As I said, the Blue Lagoon is not a cheap day out.

-Should I buy the Comfort or Premium package?
+Should you buy the Comfort or Premium package at the Blue Lagoon?

-If you feel you need a bathrobe, you can hire this separately for ISK 1400 (14 USD).
+If you feel you need a bathrobe, you can hire this separately for ISK 1500.

 Forget any stories that you may have heard of naked outdoor bathing.
 Swimwear is essential in all areas of the Blue Lagoon, including the sauna.
 If you forget to pack swimwear, you can rent this from reception.